Letter 151: I knew you would do the things you are now doing, and that you would write well.

 To Bassianus.
 (359/60?)

-I knew you would do the things you are now doing, and that you would write well.
-For your goodness was apparent long ago, and you were learning the art of letter-writing.
-When the time came for both deeds and words, how could you have responded to us with either silence or laziness?
+I knew that you would do these very things which you are now doing, and that you would write not badly.
+For your goodness had shone forth long ago, and you were learning to write letters.
+But now that the occasion for both deeds and words has come, how were you going to treat us either with silence or with negligence?

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.